Last of a Dyin' Breed

 Last of a Dyin' Breed is the fourteenth studio album by American Southern rock band Lynyrd Skynyrd.
 The album was announced on May 2, 2012, for release on August 21, 2012, and September 17 in the UK.
-It is the first Lynyrd Skynyrd album to feature Peter Keys on keyboards and Johnny Colt on bass (even though credited, the latter is not on the tracks) and features guest guitarist John 5.
+It is the first Lynyrd Skynyrd album to feature Peter Keys on keyboards and the only album to feature Johnny Colt on bass (he does not appear on the tracks, but is nevertheless credited) and features guest guitarist John 5.
 It was also the final album to feature guitarist Gary Rossington before his death in 2023.
 The first single, "Last of a Dyin' Breed", was made available to purchase via iTunes on July 9, 2012.

 Last of a Dyin' Breed peaked at No. 14 on the U.S. Billboard pop charts, topping the 2009 album God & Guns to become the band's highest-charting studio album since 1977's Street Survivors.